Reading

 Reading for Pleasure

-Opportunities are provided for children to read independently in class and to discuss and recommend books to each other through ‘Book Talk’ which is integral to promoting a reading for pleasure culture within the classroom.
+Opportunities are provided for children to read independently in class and to discuss and recommend books to each other through ‘Big Up You Book’ sessions which are integral to promoting a reading for pleasure culture within the classroom.
 This opportunity helps to further develop the children’s oracy skills as well as their vocabulary and comprehension of texts.

 Class libraries and the school library promote reading for pleasure with an author spotlight to promote author knowledge.
 Books within the school are selected from the Top 100 reading lists for each year group, CLPE book lists and offer a range of diverse texts to ensure there is breadth and balance in the children’s reading experiences.
 As a school we subscribe to Plymouth School's Library Service which ensures our book stock is up-to-date and develop the children's cultural capital.
 We have a monthly selection of recommended reads which introduce children to books based around topical issues and are diverse.
 In each of our library areas, forward facing books are clear to support children in their book choice.